-This Java course will familiarize the student with the fundamentals of the Java language including data types, operators, expressions, event-driven programming, and conditional statements.
-Students will learn how to set up an environment for developing Java programs, define classes and utilize class objects.
-Object-oriented programming concepts including encapsulation and inheritance will be explored.
+This Java course familiarizes the student with the fundamentals of the Java language including data types, operators, expressions, event-driven programming, and conditional statements.
+Students learn how to set up an environment for developing Java programs, define classes and utilize class objects.
+Students explore object-oriented programming concepts including encapsulation and inheritance.
 Other topics include string manipulation, Collections, Array Lists, Exception Handling, and creating graphical user interfaces (GUI).
-Software architectural patterns, such as model-view-controller (MVC), will be introduced.
-Students will use the JDBC API to connect to a database.
-PREREQUISITE: 10152135 Program Logic.
+This course covers software architectural patterns, such as model-view-controller (MVC).
+Students use the JDBC API to communicate with a database.
+PREREQUISITE: 10152135 Program Logic

-The third class of the Java sequence explores advanced Java topics within the Java EE application platform.
-Topics include JSPs, Servlets, session management, Expression Language, JSTL, JavaBeans, asynchronous processing, and tag files.
-Other topics include working with HTTP requests and responses as well as security concepts.
-Student will develop an application that uses JDBC in order to access a database.
+The third course in the Java sequence continues exploring advanced Java topics within a Java web development platform.
+Students hone their skills in JSPs, Servlets, session management, Expression Language (EL), JSP Standard Tag Library (JSTL), JavaBeans, and authentication.
+New concepts include, working with listeners, filters, encryption, as well as, working with HTTP requests and responses headers.
+Student develop applications that communicate with a database.
 PREREQUISITE: 10152107 Java Programming - Advanced.

 Total: 9 Credits